 The more people talk about you (mention your site), the more popular you are, right?
 But be aware that not all external links are equally beneficial for your domain and page authority.
 Depending on the quality of the backlinks, you will get more or less “power.”
 Keep in mind that if a website that links to you is considered to be of poor quality or spammy, it can even damage your authority.

-In short, good popularity consists in having as many backlinks from as many high-quality websites as possible.
+In short, good popularity consists of having as many backlinks from as many high-quality websites as possible.

 How can I check my domain authority?